Margaret Obi Biography

 Wife of Peter Obi Here are The Following Examples Will Help Throw More Light on Margaret’s Outstanding Achievements

-- To end gender-based violence, Margaret pursued and helped promote gender equity in Anambra State.
+1. To end gender-based violence, Margaret pursued and helped promote gender equity in Anambra State.
 She saw the creation of the family courts in the State’s Ministry of Women’s Affairs and Social Development “MWASD”.

 The MWASD aim was to deal with issues involving the abuse of children.
 E.g. child labour or exploitation and violation of women’s rights, especially windows.
-Their objective was to ensure they were not denied access to their husband’s properties. - She partnered with the National Agency For The Prohibition of Trafficking in Persons “NAPTIP” to rehabilitate female victims of trafficking.
+Their objective was to ensure they were not denied access to their husband’s properties.

-- The Children’s Parliament.
+3. The Children’s Parliament.
 Regarding Children’s Rights to participate, Margaret assisted in the MWASD 3rd inauguration in Anambra State.

-She was the one that facilitated the extension of immunization & other essential healthcare services to the remotest parts of the state. - Margaret also helped to develop the Anambra State’s Annual Mothers Summit.
+4. Margaret also helped to develop the Anambra State’s Annual Mothers Summit.
 The summit aims to accelerate grassroots and community development through the participation of women in decision-making and community administration in the spirit of gender mainstreaming and equity.

-- As the chairperson of the National Women Coalition of HIV-AIDS (NAWOCA) in the Anambra State Chapter, Margaret sponsored the participation of Anambra Youths living with the virus.
+5. As the chairperson of the National Women Coalition of HIV-AIDS (NAWOCA) in the Anambra State Chapter, Margaret sponsored the participation of Anambra Youths living with the virus.

-There were able to attend the International Conference on AIDS in Mexico in 2008.
+They were able to attend the International Conference on AIDS in Mexico in 2008.

-Margaret helped initiate the periodic distribution of Nutritional Grants to women living positively in their support groups. - Margaret also assisted in setting up graduates of the state-owned Vocational skill acquisition centre to run their businesses: in the spirit of promoting self-reliance and tackling unemployment.
+6. Margaret also assisted in setting up graduates of the state-owned Vocational Skill Acquisition Centre to run their businesses: in the spirit of promoting self-reliance and tackling unemployment.

-- She managed the disbursement of grants for dry-season agricultural equipment, including irrigation machines, to women’s cooperatives engaged in dry-season farming; This helped the women in the production of Agricultural goods in the state and helped them support their families.
+7. She managed the disbursement of grants for dry-season agricultural equipment, including irrigation machines, to women’s cooperatives engaged in dry-season farming; This helped the women in the production of Agricultural goods in the state and helped them support their families.

-- She also assisted women and girls; She assisted the physically challenged ones with equipment grants like sewing machines, assorted confectionaries, shoemaking, hairdressing machines etc.
+8. She also assisted women and girls; She assisted the physically challenged ones with equipment grants like sewing machines, assorted confectionaries, shoemaking, hairdressing machines etc.

-In 2008, these achievements were featured in the women’s summit, and in 2009, during the International Women’s day celebration in the State. - Her most outstanding accomplishment with incomparable altruistic disposition and maternal love was her touring 177 communities of the State in 2008.
+In 2008, these achievements were featured in the women’s summit, and in 2009, during the International Women’s Day celebration in the State.

-During this period, she instituted two demand-responsive and community-specific intervention funds; The women empowerment support fund and the vulnerable children’s welfare sustenance support intervention funds.
+During this period, she instituted two demand-responsive and community-specific intervention funds; The Women Empowerment Support Fund and the vulnerable children’s welfare sustenance support intervention funds.

 These funds, in their first phases of implementation, received 10 women & 10 children from each community.
-The women were given grants to boost their trades, while the children were given scholarships. - Lastly, some of these enlisted achievements, though not all, are still very much running to date, e.g. programs assisting women with multiple baths, scholarships, and business funds.
+The women were given grants to boost their trades, while the children were given scholarships.

 The only time she was out on the media was in 2017: when she debunked rumours about the pending divorce with her husband, which she described as the height of wickedness.